11. Matrices and Other Arraysļ

 Now A[I]

-gives an easy access to:
+gives easy access to:

 A[I[1, 1], I[1, 2]]